Xwilarg/BooruSharp/README.md

 ### Additional notes on Pixiv
 Pixiv also have 2 methods to download an image (ImageToByteArrayAsync) or a preview (PreviewToByteArrayAsync), it'll give you a byte array given a SearchResult

-Please make note that you also need to provide at least one tag for he following methods:
+Please make note that you also need to provide at least one tag for the following methods:
 - GetLastPostsAsync
 - GetPostCountAsync
 - GetRandomPostAsync